fex01/servicenow-notes/sn-discovery.md

     - Set Type = string
     - Set the Value = true
     - View Identification rules used under Discovery > Status > Discovery Log tab
-    - Under Discovery Properties, activate Cl identification debugging to include Cl identification information in the discovery log for each IP
+    - Under Discovery Properties, activate CI identification debugging to include CI identification information in the discovery log for each IP
 - Exploration - Review
   - Fourth phase of Discovery
     - Exploration probes are triggered by the associated classifier